 Post-Baccalaureate Teacher Certification

 If you already have a bachelor’s degree but are interested in becoming a teacher, consider our post-baccalaureate (PB) certification.
 Students in the program can take the necessary course work to gain teacher certification without having to obtain another undergraduate degree.
+Depending on the student's individualized post-bacc degree plan, most education courses are face-to-face in Katy or Victoria, while a few courses are online.
 PB students may hold full-time paid teaching positions while completing their certification requirements or may choose to student teach in their last semester.

 Post-Baccalaureate Teacher Certification is the program for you if

 - You’re passionate about encouraging and facilitating learning